Attaching a Middle Rib

 Whole air intake, upside down on floor

-Short pieces of tape – about 4 times longer than
+Short pieces of tape—about four times longer than

 edges of the upper and lower surfaces.
-For much the same reasons as
+This is for much the same reasons as

 Where to wrap tape around a middle rib